 So have I.

 However, I investigated them.
 For additional information, please read 15 Accusations and Truthful Responses About Herbert W. Armstrong.
 As far as some about Bob Thiel, please check out Who is COGwriter?
-The fact is that many did disliked Jesus, others complained about Paul, and some have lied about Herbert Armstrong, some have lied and/or made false accusations about me--and all humans have problems (cf. Romans 3:23).
+The fact is that many did disliked Jesus, others complained about Paul, and some have lied about Herbert Armstrong (though he did make mistakes too), many have lied and/or made false accusations about me--and all humans have problems (cf. Romans 3:23).